kithrine/leash-and-learn/FEATURES+TODO.md

 Navbar
 - [ ] add Enroll Link at the top
+- [ ] Need to do light/dark mode active links and hover colors

 Under Construction page for the Company Blog
 - [ ] make one